molgenis/RD-Registry/ERN_implementation/ERN_Genturis/templates/import_guide.md

 ## Importing data from the command line

 You can also import data via the command line using the [Molgenis Commander](https://github.com/molgenis/molgenis-tools-commander) tool.
 This may be useful if you would like to import the templates at the end of a workflow or schedule regular imports.
+NOTE: before using molgenis commander, please contact, molgenis-support (molgenis-support@umcg.nl).
+We need to arrange access for your user to be able to use molgenis commander.

 For more information about Molgenis Commander, please visit the Github Repo.
 [https://github.com/molgenis/molgenis-tools-commander](https://github.com/molgenis/molgenis-tools-commander).